 , City of Aspen

 Confirmed SpeakerJessica Garrow is the City of Aspen’s Community Development Director, specializing in policy planning, public participation, and land use development.
-Prior to becoming the director she served as the Aspen Long Range Planner for 8 years.
+Prior to becoming the director she served as Aspen’s Long Range Planner for 8 years.
 She holds a Master’s Degree in City and Regional Planning from the Ohio State University and has over ten years of experience in the planning field.
 Prior to joining the City of Aspen she worked for the MPO in Columbus, Ohio.
-Jessica currently serves as the Vice Chair for Conferences and Programs in APA’s Small Town and Rural Division.
-She has presented at state and national planning conferences on affordable housing regulations, comprehensive planning, and transportation mitigation.
+Jessica currently serves as Chair of APA’s Small Town and Rural Division, and is a member of APA's Education Committee.
+She has served on the nominating committees for the Colorado Chapter and the Planning & Women Division.
+Jessica has presented at state and national planning conferences on affordable housing regulations, the sharing economy, comprehensive planning, and transportation mitigation.